bflaven/ia_usages_code_depot/README.md

-git commit -am "update directory" git commit -am "update directory and add readme" git commit -am "update readme with python code"
+git commit -am "update directory" git commit -am "update directory and add readme" git commit -am "update readme with python code" git commit -am "update readme with python code for some readme"

 # push to github if your branch on github is master
 # git push origin master